FederatedAI/FATE/doc/develop/develop_guide.md

 ### Step 7.
 Restart fate flow service

-If above developing steps are all finished, please restart fate flow service, otherwise some errors will occur when running jobs like "new component's provider does not found."
+When the above development steps are completed, the fate flow service needs to be restarted, otherwise the subsequent submission tasks may report some errors such as "the provider of the new component cannot be found".
+The fate flow service can also be started in debug mode, the start method: "python fate_flow_server.py --debug", The debug mode allows the modified code to take effect without restarting.

 ## Start a modeling task